 The morphing is based on the external shape of the head.
 We analyzed the validity of this approach using a patch antenna.
-The maximum SAR over 10 g in a 12 year old visible human head and a 12 year old MRI head are compared: the model based on the visible human has
+The maximum SAR over 10 g in a 12 years old visible human head and a 12 years old MRI head are compared: the model based on the visible